r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Musashi:**

 Onui, I want you to stick close to Fujimaru again.
-Make sure you don't move from {(M) his /(F) her} side.
+Make sure you don't move from [♂ his /♀ her] side.

 **Onui:**